2000 Tech Bubble and Stock Market Crash, Causes and Lessons

 It took more than 16 years, not until mid-2016, for the Nasdaq 100 to exceed the March 2000 highs.

-What drove the stock market higher, and in particular the tech stocks that everyone was so eager to own, is well documented and isn’t complex to understand.
+What drove the stock market higher, and in particular the tech companies stocks that everyone was so eager to own, is well documented and isn’t complex to understand.
 Internet-based companies were popping up all over the place, and investors viewed the internet as a new frontier–a game changer–where old rules of investing didn’t apply.
 No need to analyze a trade, just buy!
 The prevailing belief was that companies could continue to grow profits via the ever-expanding reach of the internet and the increased efficiency it (potentially) provided.

 Many of these companies had no earnings, and barely even a business model.
 Many investors mistakenly assumed that didn’t matter.
 As prices moved higher it attracted more people into the buying frenzy.
 Many of these buyers likely didn’t even care what they were buying.
 They just knew that prices were soaring, people were getting rich, and they wanted to be involved.